Skip to main content

 BHRT is hormone therapy that uses hormones with the same molecular structure as those your body makes, such as 17-beta estradiol, micronized progesterone, and testosterone.
 It is delivered as patches, creams, gels, injections, or pills, and it is monitored with regular lab work.

-The "estrogen window" is the idea that starting hormone therapy within about ten years of the last period or before age 60 has the best safety profile, including possible benefits for heart, brain, and bone health.
-Starting much later may shift the risk-benefit balance.
+The "estrogen window" is the idea that starting hormone therapy within about 10 years of the last period or before age 60 has the best safety profile, including possible benefits for heart, brain, and bone health.
+Starting much later may change the risk-benefit balance.

 Hormone pellets can be safe for the right patient, but they have a key drawback: once inserted, the dose cannot be adjusted for months.
 We prefer transdermal estradiol and oral micronized progesterone because we can adjust quickly if side effects appear.

 BHRT does not usually cause weight gain.
-The drop in estrogen during menopause itself raises insulin resistance and shifts fat storage toward the belly.
-Restoring hormones often helps reverse that pattern, especially when paired with strength training.
+The drop in estrogen during menopause itself raises insulin resistance and pushes fat storage toward the belly.
+Restoring hormones often helps reverse that pattern, particularly when paired with strength training.

 Yes, if you have a uterus and take estrogen, you must also take progesterone to protect the uterine lining from overgrowth.
 We use oral micronized progesterone, which is bioidentical, taken at night for the added sleep benefit.